 Data and platforms for the rapidly emerging digitization of electricity and energy.

 Thank you to everyone who attended and particular thanks to those many people with great questions/comments during and after the presentation.
-And, of course, thank you to the event
+And, of course, thank you to the event host for inviting me to present.

 You can download the full slide show here.